bhoamikhona/java/Section 03/README.md

 - And that is what is getting printed.
 - So, whenever `+` is used with strings, it acts as a concatenation operator, but otherwise it would act as a `+` symbol, which means that you only have numeric operands.
 - So, both of them would be something like integers or some other types, but definitely not strings.

+### Assignment 01: Currency Converter - Creating a Class with Variables

 ## Author